 Understandably, many business owners have accrued significant debt since the start of the COVID-19 crisis.
 Without their typical revenue stream, it’s been nearly impossible to maintain their finances, causing debt to further accumulate.

 Due to this, small businesses may benefit from additional financing so that they can pay off debt and protect their business’s finances going forward.
 Notably, the SBA’s Small Business Debt Relief program can help with this issue.
-More information can be found here.

 3. Purchase Inventory